-Career academies differ from traditional academic and vocational education because they prepare high school students for both college and careers.
+College and Career Academies differ from traditional academic and vocational education because they prepare high school students for both college and careers.
 Academies provide broad information about a field such as health care, finance, engineering, media, or natural resources.
 They weave this theme into an academic curriculum that qualifies students for admission to a four-year college or university.
-Studies have found that students in career academies perform better in high school and are more likely to continue into postsecondary education, compared to similar students in the same schools.
+Studies have found that students in College and Career Academies perform better in high school and are more likely to continue into postsecondary education, compared to similar students in the same schools.

 Career Academy Track Record

 Academies have been evaluated since their inception, and have a strong track record of improved attendance, credits, grades, and graduation rates among participants.1 Follow-up surveys have shown that about two-thirds of Academy graduates go on for some form of post-graduate training, and that almost all are engaged in some productive activity (either attending some form of college, working, or doing both).
 MDRC in New York City is conducting a longitudinal, random-assignment evaluation of nine academies in different parts of the country to examine further the evidence of their effectiveness.
 Summaries of this research are available at the MDRC website.
-This record of positive results has prompted a number of communities around the country to convert entire high schools into sets of career academies.
+This record of positive results has prompted a number of communities around the country to convert entire high schools into sets of College and Career Academies.
 For instance, a high school with 1500 students might be organized into five academies with 300 students each.
-The Center for Research on the Education of Students Placed At-Risk (CRESPAR) at Johns Hopkins University has developed its Talent Development Model, with a focus on ninth grade preparation, as a basis for the schoolwide application of career academies, and is currently supporting high schools and districts engaged in this approach.
+The Center for Research on the Education of Students Placed At-Risk (CRESPAR) at Johns Hopkins University has developed its Talent Development Model, with a focus on ninth grade preparation, as a basis for the schoolwide application of College and Career Academies, and is currently supporting high schools and districts engaged in this approach.